 Make no mistake this film shows two young women raped and dehumanised by three twisted fellow passengers.
 In the end some sort justice is meted out with the film appearing to let one off the hook.

 The Night Train murders is a interesting film, being a European film it has a totally different feel to the usual American films we tend to see.
 Whilst I won’t use the word enjoy I do think it’s a decent film with a completely different vibe that I do think is worth watching.

-Night Train Murders Blu-ray Review
+Conclusion: Night Train Murders Blu-ray Review

 The Blu-ray version has excellent picture quality no signs of any annoying flickers, just a nice clean image the way it should be.

 - Strangers On A (Late Night) Train